Aweseop/Segmentation/README.md

 # Stratified K-Fold for Segmentation
 This is a Pytorch implementation of Stratified K-Fold for Segmentation task.
-The dataset follows COCO format.
+The dataset follows **COCO format**.

 You can consider the following three conditions: